 Best travel rewards card for casual rideshare users: Chase Sapphire Preferred® Card

-While the Chase Sapphire Preferred® Card has a $95 annual fee, this fee is waived for the first 12 months.
-On the redemption side, you can use these points to book travel through the Chase portal for 25% more points value, redeem for statement credits or gift cards, or transfer points 1:1 to popular airline and hotel partners.
+While the Chase Sapphire Preferred® Card has a $95 annual fee, the rewards structure, sign-up bonus and other perks make the cost well worth it.
+You can use your Chase Ultimate Rewards points to book travel through the Chase portal for 25% more points value, redeem for statement credits or gift cards, or transfer points 1:1 to popular airline and hotel partners.

 Why it’s best: The Chase Sapphire Preferred® Card offers 2x points on all travel purchases, including rideshares with both Uber and Lyft.
 You can redeem your points for travel, gift cards, merchandise, or statement credits.

-What to consider: Don’t forget that this card charges a $95 annual fee after the first year.
+What to consider: Don’t forget that this card charges a $95 annual fee.

 Best cash-back credit card for casual rideshare users: Wells Fargo Propel American Express® Card